 (A) The use of one or more technology‐based deterrents;

-Limestone College currently blocks URL access to Peer-to-Peer centric sites for both the Faculty/Staff and student Internet connections utilizing application firewalls and other methods.
+Limestone University currently blocks URL access to Peer-to-Peer centric sites for both the Faculty/Staff and student Internet connections utilizing application firewalls and other methods.
 Periodic monitoring of externally destined traffic is also reviewed to determine compliance with Limestone’s stated computer security policy.

 An e‐mail address ( DMCA [at] limestone.edu) is used for receiving and responding to Digital Millennium Copyright Act (DMCA) notices per the requirements of the Higher Education Opportunity Act (HEOA).